 Most recent articles

 If you want quality online content, you need to do more than a content audit.
-You need to understand the people and political issues and how to deal with them.
+You need to understand the people, process and cultural issues that resulted in poor content.

-Microcontent is small-scale content.
-It usually acts as a label for content that isn’t yet visible on the screen.
-So it needs to work hard to communicate and connect with users.
-In this article, we provide 5 tips to get your microcontent into good shape.
+Microcontent is small-scale content often acting as a label for content that isn’t visible on the screen.
+It needs to work hard to communicate and connect with users.
+We discuss 5 tips to get your microcontent into good shape.

 Web writers should know how to check if their content is accessible.
 It’s not a difficult skill to learn, and a few simple tools will help.
 In this article, we discuss evaluating content against the Web Content Accessibility Guidelines 2.0.

-Web writers must provide a text alternative for informative or functional images.
-But what should you do when the image also needs a caption?
+We need a text alternative for informative or functional images.
+But what should we do when the image also needs a caption?
 In this article we discuss the options.

 If you want to write better web content, here’s an A-Z that should help.
 It covers attributes of quality content and other issues web writers should be aware of.

-If your organisation still takes a print-first approach to content, here are some tips to help you repurpose it for the web.
+If your organisation still takes a print or document-first approach to content, here are some tips to help you repurpose content for the web.